mecid/mecid.github.io/_posts/2023-09-26-mastering-charts-in-swiftui-pie-and-donut-charts.md

 category: Mastering SwiftUI views
 ---

-One of the additions to the Swift Chars framework after WWDC 23 was a brand new *SectorMark* type.
+One of the additions to the Swift Charts framework after WWDC 23 was a brand new *SectorMark* type.
 The *SectorMark* allows us to build pie and donut charts in SwiftUI easily.
 This week, we will learn how to plot the data using *SectorMark*.

 {% include friends.html %}